martin-danelljan/Continuous-ConvOp/README.md

 ### A Note on Results
 ####################################

 This code contains some minor updates and fixes compared to the code used for producing the results in our ECCV 2016 paper.
-Thish should however only have a marginal effect on performance on benchmarks (less than 0.5% on OTB 2015).
+This should however only have a marginal effect on performance (less than 0.5% on the OTB 2015 dataset).
 Tracking performance can also vary slightly on different machines and Matlab versions.

 All raw result files used in our ECCV paper can be found at the project webpage: http://www.cvl.isy.liu.se/research/objrec/visualtracking/conttrack/index.html